Half a Sinner (1940 film)

-Half a Sinner is a 1940 American film directed by Al Christie.
+Half a Sinner is a 1940 American comedy crime film directed by Al Christie.
 It stars Heather Angel as a schoolteacher who in one day becomes Public Enemy Number One in Pennsylvania.
 The film is based on Dalton Trumbo's short story "Lady Takes a Chance".
 The working titles of this film were Everything Happens to Ann and The Lady Takes a Chance.

 Plot

 On the last day of the school year, plain 25-year-old teacher Anne Gladden has her student Willy write punishment lines on the blackboard.
 After the class is dismissed, she releases the boy and tells him that few can do what they want in life, so they might as well make the best of what they have.
 She is overheard by Margaret Ree, an older teacher.
 Margaret tells Anne that she regrets not doing wild things when she was young.
 She advises Anne to do what she never did and Anne decides to take her advice for one day.

 She buys a pretty dress and hosiery and releases her pet canary.
 Sitting in a public park, Anne is propositioned by "Handsome", a persistent guy who will not go away.
 Anne finally knocks him down and drives off in his car.
 Handsome turns out to be a killer, he stole the car she is in and on the floor of the back seat is a body, that he and his partner Red, have murdered.
 Slick, their boss, is displeased when he learns that the body is hidden under his overcoat, which has a label with his name on it.
 Slick gives Red ten hours to get the coat back, or else.
 The police are also looking for the stolen vehicle.
 Unaware of any of this, Anne picks up a man named Larry Cameron, whose car has broken down.